SapienzaNLP/reading-group/_posts/2020-03-20-conditioned_generation_architectures.md

 ---
 layout: post
-title: Pretraining a Conditioned Generation Architecture: Making BERT, BART, and Other Monsters Talk.
+title: Making BERT, BART, and Other Monsters Talk.
 ---

 **When**:  Wednesday 25th of March 2020 at 09:00.